vmalert

 Run vmalert with the following settings:

-Note: By default, vmalert assumes configured rules have
+Note: By default, vmalert assumes all configured rules have

 prometheus